SineJoseph/ciss/README.md

 # ciss
-Official Website for Christian Integrated Secondary School Welcome to the official website of MyInstitution!
+Official Website for Christian Integrated Secondary School Welcome to the official website of Christian Integrated Secondary School-LAE